ukijs/uki/docs/models.md

   console.log(myModel.resources[0]);
-  // Logs the parsed contents of myData.csv
+  // Logs the parsed contents of myData.csv console.log(myModel.getNamedResource('config'));
-})();
+  // logs the parsed contents of myConfiguration.json })();
 ```

 ## Controlling resource load order
 By default, all resources loaded in the constructor will be done asychronously,
 with parallel requests.
-There are two options (`loadAfter` and `then`) and a
+There are two options (`loadAfter` and `then`) and
-function (`loadLateResource`) that you can use for more fine-grained control
+functions (`loadLateResource` and `updateResource`) that you can use for more
-over the timing of loading resources.
+fine-grained control over the timing of loading resources, as well as the
+ability to override values (and even the entire resource type!) with
+`updateResource`.

 ### `loadAfter`
 This option lets you tell `uki` not to load one resource until a list of other